iaigit/ai-for-disaster-management/README.md

 # research
-Dedicated repository for RnD team of Indonesia AI.
+Dedicated repository for RnD team of AI for Disaster Management.